intelligent-bee/Sino_BFmap/readme.md

     ```bash
     python access_process/whitebox_tools/cost_distance.py

-6. Calculate travel time from residential buildings to the nearest target building
+6. Calculate travel time from residential buildings to the nearest target facility
     ```bash
     python access_process/6_access_stats.py

 * **Result**
 The results are saved in the `./access_process/result`.
-Below is an example for the Educational buildings:
+Below is an example for the Educational facility:
 ```
 access_process/
 └── result/